 Name: Pamela Sherman

-Pamela has a background in teaching and facilitates community workshops, dialogue, learning, networking, and events, most related to growing food regeneratively and saving seed.
+Background and Personal History: Pam teaches workshops and facilitates dialogue, networking, and events related to seeds and seed saving.
 She holds certifications in permaculture and applied agroecology, and is a seed saving teacher trained by the Rocky Mountain Seed Alliance.